| NW corner of E and Union Sts. -- Virginia City |

 Signed: No

-Notes: Chances are you've been to Virginia City and have never seen this marker.
-[266] is nothing more than a lone plaque that's mounted on the side of an ATM kiosk and quite frankly, its placement seems a bit rushed and leaves a lot to be desired.
-This marker blends in so well with C Street's busy scene that many hunters never it at first glance.
-I find this quite ironic that most people (being tourists) regularly use this ATM yet they rarely if ever they notice the metal plaque.
-Living legends, regular locals and up to two million some odd tourists a year are still discovering this hidden metal sign.
+Marker History: Chances are you've been to Virginia City and have never seen this marker or even heard of the Boston Saloon.
+Prior to 2015, Marker 266 was nothing more than a lone plaque that was mounted on the side of an ATM kiosk, and quite frankly, its placement seemed a bit rushed and left a lot to be desired.
+At my initial conquering in 2007, this marker blended in so well with C Street's busy scene that it was completely missed.
+Keep in mind that this is the main hub of tourist activity here, and most tourists are focused on the Delta, the Bucket of Blood, and so forth.
+Few, if any, are paying close attention here.
+I found it quite ironic that although it was located in the main buzz of the area, most people (most being tourists) regularly used this ATM yet they rarely if ever noticed the metal plaque that honored one of Virginia City's more fascinating and culturally impactful pieces of history.
+Living legends, regular locals and up to two million some odd tourists a year were still discovering this hidden metal sign.

 Exact Description: